jpedro/jpedro.github.io/stuff.md

 [<img src="https://img.shields.io/badge/Mildly-Interesting-brightgreen">](/tags/mildly-interesting)

-## Sand in my shoe
+## In my shoe

 From my limited viewpoint, the worst managers are the one that were very technical at some point.
 And it's worse the more recently that transaction happened.

 I know I would be a terrible manager.
 Because I'm fussy about code.
-A comma or a space out of place done by someone else is a like sand in my shoe.
+A comma or a space out of place done by someone else is a like a small particle in my shoe.
 I might not remove it immediately but my brain _knoooows_ it's there.

 When you code, you have absolute control over every character you type.
 That translate poorly when managing people.